-Sustainable investment means an investment in an Product name: HSBC RESPONSIBLE INVESTMENT FUNDS - SRI EUROLAND EQUITY Data as of December 31, 2024 Publication date: May 13, 2025 Legal entity identifier: 969500MDTK64JZ4B4F91 economic activity that contributes to an environmental Environmental and/or social characteristics or social objective, Does this financial product have a sustainable investment objective? provided that the investment does not significantly •• 🗆 Yes ● harm either of these objectives and that the financial product's investee companies follow good governance practices.
-It made sustainable investments with an environmental objective: % in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a minimum proportion of 57.25% sustainable investments with an environmental objective and made in economic activities that qualify The EU Taxonomy is a classification system laid down in Regulation (EU) EU Taxonomy as environmentally sustainable under the EU Taxonomy 2020/852, establishing a list of environmentally sustainable economic activities.
-This with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy regulation does not include a list of socially with a social objective sustainable economic activities.
-Sustainable investments with an environmental It made sustainable investments with a social objective: % It promoted E/S characteristics but did not make any sustainable investments. objective are not with the Taxonomy.
+Product name: HSBC RESPONSIBLE INVESTMENT FUNDS - SRI MODERATE

+V1 Data as of December 31, 2024 Publication date: May 13, 2025

+Legal entity identifier: 969500Q7HGCE44XGR189

+Environmental and/or social characteristics

+Does this financial product have a sustain nable investment objective?
+Yes ● V No It made sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a minimum proportion of 37.78% sustainable investments with an environmental objective and made in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy It made sustainable investments with a social objective: % It promoted E/S characteristics but did not make any sustainable investments.